aewshopping/repo-blog/base/notes/eleventy-generate-readme-from-repo-files.md

 ## Building with GitHub actions

 Finally you may want the convenience of rebuilding the readme with a button click in GitHub actions.
-I'm which case put a yaml file in the usual place:
+In which case put a yaml file in the usual place:

 ```
 .